MicrosoftDocs/Contribute/Contribute/hacktoberfest.md

 # Hacktoberfest and Microsoft Learn

 Hacktoberfest is an annual worldwide event held during the month of October.
 The event encourages open source developers to contribute to repositories through pull requests (PR).
 GitHub hosts many open source repositories that contribute to [Microsoft Learn](/) content.
 Some of the repositories actively participate in the Hacktoberfest event.
 In this article, you'll learn how to discover which repos are accepting PRs, and what you can expect as a contributor.
+Test
 ## Find a repo

 To discover if a Microsoft Learn repo is participating in Hacktoberfest, you'll see the **hacktoberfest** topic on the project.